51r/packer_ubuntu_aws/README.md

 * Select your AMI and click the button on the top right "Launch instance from AMI".

-* Now you have running ubuntu instance with running nginx on it.
+* Now you have created ubuntu instance with running nginx on it.

 * You can ssh and check if the nginx is running by executing the following command:
 ```